Welcome to our updated shootout of the Best Electric Guitars in 2023!

-Which turned out so well that even now Schecter guitars are unmistakably recognized for their high quality in every range of their instruments and music-making products.
+This turned out so well that even now Schecter guitars are unmistakably recognized for their high quality in every range of their instruments and music-making products.

-So, now you have been warned, with the Schecter Omen-6 you know you’ll find a dangerous axe.
+So, now you have been warned!
+With the Schecter Omen-6, you know you’ll find a dangerous axe.

-This one was born to shred, that’s its purpose in life, it comes with a string-through-body Tune-o-Matic bridge for a sustain that’s just a bit shorter than forever.
+This one was born to shred.
+That’s its purpose in life.
+It comes with a string-through-body Tune-o-Matic bridge for a sustain that’s just a bit shorter than forever.

-Its thin and fast bolt-on maple neck will let you go from fret 1 to 24 in less than a second, it comes with high-quality tuners that can free you from tuning every single time you pick up the guitar.
+Its thin and fast bolt-on maple neck will let you go from fret 1 to 24 in less than a second.
+It comes with high-quality tuners that can free you from tuning every single time you pick up the guitar.

 And its branded Schecter “Diamond Plus” humbuckers are clear and full-bodied.
 This is unbelievable for its price range.

-The overall craftsmanship is good in every aspect, the tone and volume control actually work as a sweet fade in/out instead of an on/off switch.
+The overall craftsmanship is good in every aspect.
+The tone and volume control actually work as a sweet fade in/out instead of an on/off switch.

-So, in the end, this guitar actually can be used not only for beginners but in a professional setting too, it checks all the boxes: workmanship, fit & finish, and sound.
+So, in the end, this guitar can actually be used not only for beginners but in a professional setting too.
+It checks all the boxes: workmanship, fit & finish, and sound.
 This is a true shred machine.